Job Title: Officer Health and Nutrition

 Minimum Education, Qualifications & Experience Required:

-- Experience working with and through local partners in ASAL contexts and knowledge of MOH systems, particularly at Sub County level.
+- Experience and knowledge of MoH systems, particularly at County level.

 - Good understanding of cross cutting issues- gender, HIV and AIDS, DRR, etc. and how to integrate them into public health and nutrition programmes.